 Ohio Admin.
 Code 123:5-1-08 - The request for proposal process

-(A) At a minimum, the request for proposal ("RFP") should include the following information:
+(A) At a minimum, the a request for proposal ("RFP") should include the following information:

-(1) Instructions and information to offerors concerning submission of proposals, including the name and address of the department agency, office, institution, board or commission which is requesting to purchase products, supplies and/ or services;
+(1) Instructions and information to offerors concerning submission of proposals, including the name of the state agency, office, institution, board or commission requesting to purchase products, supplies and/or goods or services;

-(2) Instructions governing communications, including but not limited instructions for submitting questions and posting answers electronically;
+(2) Instructions governing communications, including but not limited instructions for submitting questions and posting answers electronically on the department of administrative services' electronic procurement system;

-(3) A description of products, supplies and/or services to be purchased and any other relevant criteria;
+(3) A description of products, supplies and/or services to be purchased and any other relevant criteria the goods or services to be purchased;

 (B) As provided in the RFP, discussions and/or negotiations may be conducted with offerors who submit proposals for the purpose of clarification and/or correction, including any revisions that may occur during negotiations, to assure full understanding of and responsiveness to the requirements, terms and conditions and specifications of the RFP.
 Offerors shall be accorded fair and equal treatment in any clarification and/or correction and/or negotiation process.